 Plan F is the most common plan.
 It picks up all the charges left over by Medicare.
 The cost is around $150 a month in some states and as high as $300 a month in others.
 This plan won’t be available after 2020, at least not to newly eligible beneficiaries.

-Medicare Plan C is Identical to plan F, with the exception to not covering excess charges.
+Medicare Plan C is Identical to Plan F, with the exception of not covering excess charges.
 In most cases, the premium is only a dollar or 2 lower per month than Plan F.

 Plan G is the most popular plan in the country, it covers everything except the Part B deductible.
 Medicare Plan G starts around $90 a month and ranges up to $170 depending on the state and your age.

 Plan D is identical to G except it does not cover excess charges.
 The cost for Plan D is usually within a couple of dollars of the cost of Plan G.